yachty66/aicomputer/README.md

 ## Usage

-Ready to use with GPU-accelerated models from [Ollama](https://ollama.com) and other AI frameworks.
+Ready to use with GPU accelerated models from [Ollama](https://ollama.com) and other AI frameworks.

 ## Need Help?

-Reach out to me on X [@yachty66] for build assistance or questions!
+Reach out to me on [X](https://x.com/yachty66) for build assistance or questions!